rhyskeepence/clairvoyance/README.md

 It's a pastiche of [Yatspec](http://code.google.com/p/yatspec), a Java testing library written by my colleague Dan Bodart.
 It addresses the deficiencies we experienced with Fit and Concordion.

+At the moment it's a major work in progress, so I wouldn't test your nuclear reactor with it just yet.

 Example
 -------